Eat to Live Nutritarian Recipes

 Lunch

-Lunch is generally a very large salad using romaine lettuce with lots of chopped, raw vegetables on top.
+Lunch on the Eat to Live diet is generally a very large salad using romaine lettuce with lots of chopped, raw vegetables on top.
 You can add a small handful of raw nuts or seeds, some avocado and sometimes some microwaved frozen asparagus.
-Fat in the diet is certainly important, but it’s best to choose to use whole-food fats like avocados, nuts and seeds.
+See my Food Processor Salad recipe.

 Dinner

 Dr. Fuhrman dinners can be anything from a salad, wrap, or bean-based soup.
+Try to stick with plant-based foods for your meals and snacks.

 Dessert